perrywarner/Hack-UMass-2017/README.md

 ###### Pharma Search

 - Uses Google Maps to find pharmacies in the local area that provide the medicine requested.
-- Showcase the most affordable options.
-(Nice to have)

 ###### Symptom Search

 - Uses Algolia to search our database for medicine that will help relieve symptoms a user is suffering from in order of relevance.

-###### Dispenser Device Web UI

-- Users can pair their online account with the Raspberry Pi device that emulates the basic functions of the medicine dispenser by indicating different states via light sensors.

 [Back to Top](#table-of-contents)